Lemric/cookie-consent-bundle/README.md

 ```

 ### Cookies
 When a user submits the form the preferences are saved as cookies.
-The cookies have a lifetime of 1 year.
+The cookies have a lifetime of 180 days.
 The following cookies are saved:
-- **Cookie_Consent**: date of submit
+- **consent**: date of submit
-- **Cookie_Consent_Key**: Generated key as identifier to the submitted Cookie Consent of the user
+- **consent-key**: Generated key as identifier to the submitted Cookie Consent of the user
-- **Cookie_Category_[CATEGORY]**: selected value of user (*true* or *false*)
+- **consent-category-[CATEGORY]**: selected value of user (*true* or *false*)

+In case the user rejects to usage of cookies, only the cookie named **consent** is saved with the current date as value.

 ### Logging
 AVG/GDPR requires all given cookie preferences of users to be explainable by the webmasters.
 For this we log all cookie preferences to the database.
 IP addresses are anonymized.
-This option can be disabled in the config.
+You can disable logging the given consent by setting `persist_consent` to *false*.

 ![Database logging](https://raw.githubusercontent.com/huppys/cookie-consent-bundle/master/Resources/doc/log.png)

 ### Themes
+This bundle comes with two themes: `light` and `dark`.
+You can change the theme in the config.
+The default theme is `light`.
 ![Dark Theme](https://raw.githubusercontent.com/huppys/cookie-consent-bundle/master/Resources/doc/dark_theme.png)
 ![Light Theme](https://raw.githubusercontent.com/huppys/cookie-consent-bundle/master/Resources/doc/light_theme.png)